dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 You can uninstall any of these components from the User Interface, in the "Universe", "Installed" menu.

 To uninstall a component using the DC/OS CLI, run the `dcos package uninstall` command.
-For examplefollowing command:
+For example, to uninstall Grafana use the following command:

 ```
 $ dcos package uninstall grafana